Coventry Cathedral

 The cathedral was consecrated on 25 May 1962 by Cuthbert Bardsley, Bishop of Coventry with Benjamin Britten's War Requiem, composed for the occasion, premiered in the new cathedral on 30 May to mark its consecration.

-Coventry's new cathedral adopted a modernist design.
-The interior is notable for its huge tapestry (once thought to be the world's largest) of Christ, designed by Graham Sutherland, the emotive sculpture of the Mater Dolorosa by John Bridgeman in the East end, and the Baptistry window designed by John Piper (made by Patrick Reyntiens) of abstract design that occupies the full height of the bowed baptistery, which comprises 195 panes, ranging from white to deep colours.
+Coventry's new cathedral adopted a modernist design, and the interior is notable for its modern artworks.
+These include a huge tapestry of Christ, designed by Graham Sutherland.
+At 23 metres tall and 12 metres wide, it was once thought to be the world's largest tapestry, made in one single piece.
+The cathedral is also home to an emotive sculpture of the Mater Dolorosa by John Bridgeman in the East end, and the Baptistry window designed by John Piper (made by Patrick Reyntiens) of abstract design that occupies the full height of the bowed baptistery, comprising 195 panes, ranging from white to deep colours.
 The stained glass windows in the Nave, by Lawrence Lee, Keith New and Geoffrey Clarke, face away from the congregation.
 Spence's concept for these Nave windows was that the opposite pairs would represent a pattern of growth from birth to old age, culminating in heavenly glory nearest the altar—one side representing Human, the other side, the Divine.
 Also worthy of note is the Great West Window known as the Screen of Saints and Angels, engraved directly onto the screen in expressionist style by John Hutton.
 A pane of the Hutton window, depicting The Angel with the Eternal Gospel, was smashed during a burglary in January 2020.
 (Although referred to as the West Window, this is the 'liturgical west' opposite the altar which is traditionally at the east end.
 In this cathedral the altar is actually at the north end.)
 The foundation stone, the ten stone panels inset into the walls of the cathedral called the Tablets of the Word, and the baptismal font were designed and carved by the émigré German letter carver Ralph Beyer.
+Their lettering was inspired by early Christian inscriptions, especially as seen in Roman crypts.
 The lectern has a bookrest in the form of an eagle, by the sculptor Elisabeth Frink, who also designed the canopy for the Bishop's throne.

 -